eg22453/liri-node-app/README.md

 ## Motivation
 This project is a helpful introduction on the processa and usability of Node.js and API integration into a web application.
+Additionally, this project demonstrates the process of gaining user input from the command line and returning relevent data.

 ## Screenshots
 Include logo/demo screenshot etc.